This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

-There is lots to love about Luang Prabang, Laos.
+There are lots of things to love about Luang Prabang, Laos.
 The beauty and nature, the food, and so many activities!

 The Luang Prabang conference was unique because sessions were held at different venues all around town, giving participants a chance to learn about multiple businesses and activities.

 Stevo joined me after 10 days and we explored Luang Prabang more together.
-We had an awesome time and know it’s one of those cities we’ll go back to again one day!
+We had an awesome time and know it’s one of those cities we’ll definitely visit again!

-After all of our experiences in the city, these are some activities we recommend.
-We’ll also be sharing about Laos food and where to stay in Luang Prabang in upcoming posts.
+After all of our experiences in the city, these are some of the best things to do in Luang Prabang.

 Pin this post to read later!